Wednesday of the 18th Week in Ordinary Time

 Lord, help us to trust in Your everlasting love.
 Strengthen our faith in times of difficulty and teach us to pray persistently.
 May we always be open and welcoming to all, sharing Your love with everyone we meet.
 Amen.

-Homilies and Reflections for Wednesday of the 18th Week in Ordinary Time Cycle 2
+Homilies and Commentaries for Wednesday of the 18th Week in Ordinary Time Cycle 2

 USCCB Reflection: The Life-Changing Power of Faith